 Is There A Break In Period For New Struts?

-Yes, 2-4 hours depending on the weight of the vehicle and the design of the strut.
+Yes, there is a break in time for new struts.
+You should expect about 2-4 hours depending on the weight of the vehicle and the design of the strut.
 After you drive your car or truck a few times the suspension should feel like it did when you first ought it assuming there are no other issues with your suspension.
 You should have a little bit of awkward handling for no more than 4 hours.

 Here is a video of a mechanic with a custom-built strut compressor using a pneumatic gun to break in the bad boy.
 There are many cheap strut compressors readily available at Harbor Freight or Amazon.
 Take a look: